alfi-j/ultra-debugger/README.md

 - **Real-time Analysis**: Identifies syntax errors, potential bugs, and code quality issues
 - **Fix Suggestions**: Provides actionable suggestions for resolving identified issues
 - **Multi-file Support**: Analyze single files or entire projects at once
+- **Live Analysis**: Real-time monitoring of code changes with instant feedback
 - **Fallback Analysis**: Uses custom analysis when ESLint is not available

 ## How It Works